- October 10, 2018

 - Incredible graphics and smooth gameplay, reminiscent of classic action RPGs.

-- Challenging yet rewarding combat that keeps players engaged.
+- Challenging yet rewarding combat mechanics that keep players engaged.

-- No microtransactions or ads, providing a pure gaming experience.
+- No microtransactions or ads, providing a complete gaming experience for a one-time purchase.

-- The game can feel repetitive after a while, with limited enemy variety and predictable mechanics.
+- The game can feel repetitive after a while, with limited enemy variety and predictable patterns.

-The graphics of the game have received widespread acclaim, with many users praising their stunning quality and smooth performance across various devices.
-The art style is often described as beautiful and immersive, reminiscent of classic titles like Dark Souls and Castlevania, while also being well-optimized for mobile play.
-Despite some minor criticisms regarding repetitiveness and occasional lag on lower-end devices, the overall consensus highlights the graphics as a standout feature that enhances the gaming experience.
+The graphics of the game have received widespread acclaim, with many users praising their beauty, detail, and smooth performance across various devices.
+Players appreciate the game's art style, which combines elements reminiscent of classic titles like Dark Souls and Castlevania, while also noting that the visuals enhance the overall immersive experience.
+Despite some minor criticisms regarding optimization and occasional lag, the consensus is that the graphics significantly contribute to the game's appeal and enjoyment.

-“The graphics are amazing, the quality of picture is superb (I have a Galaxy S8), the music and sound effects are just out of this world.”
+“The graphics are amazing, the quality of picture is superb, the music and sound effects are just out of this world.”

 “I have to keep the graphics pretty low otherwise there is visual lag, which will get you killed very quickly in this game.”